 I am a philosopher of biology with research interests in ecology, genomics, evolution, and psychology.
 Much of my work is at the interface between these disciplines.
 See below for brief descriptions of my current projects.
 Despite the diversity of these pursuits some common themes unify my work.
 Philosophically, I am a naturalist.
 I take this to mean that philosophical reasoning should be informed by the best available scientific theories and results.
 However, I also consider it the job of philosophy to challenge science.
 For example, my work on innateness in psychology, on contingency in ecology, and on function in genomics challenges the ways that some scientists employ these concepts.

 I am interested in working with graduate students or talented undergrads on any topic in the philosophy of biology.
-My primary research areas at the moment are: (1) function concepts in genomics, (2) genome-level ecology, (3) laws/contingency in ecology, and (4) cultural evolution of emotion.
-Philosophy students can expect to work closely with scientists on theoretical topics.
+My primary research areas at the moment are described below and on my website.

 I see philosophy as a skill with immense practical value.
 Undergraduate students train up on texts that can seem obscure and distantly removed from the problems of daily life.
 But those skills are highly transferrable.
 In most of my teaching I strive to equip students with problem solving and reasoning strategies that will assist them in whatever field they ultimately pursue.